We are Bottlepay (Bottlepay Ltd and its subsidiaries and affiliates), referred to in this document as “we”, “our”, or “us”.

 We may disclose your personal data to third parties in the following situations:

-analytics providers in providing us with information on improvements of our services.
+to analytics providers in providing us with information on improvements of our services.

-to recover debt or insolvency.
+to recover debt or in the event of insolvency.

 We will never sell your data or disclose your data to marketing agencies or companies without your prior explicit consent.

 The following are the types of suppliers we will usually share your personal data with: